-We were appointed by the Board of Directors on 29 July 2022 to audit the financial statements for the financial year ended 31 December 2022.
-The period of total uninterrupted engagement including previous renewals and reappointments of the firm is 1 year, covering the year ended 31 December 2022.
+We were appointed by the Board of Directors on 29 July 2022 to audit the financial statements for the financial year ended 31 December 2023.
+The period of total uninterrupted engagement including previous renewals and reappointments of the firm is 2 years, covering the years ending 31 December 2022 to 31 December 2023.